-Dr Zalokar can prescribe medicinal cannabis – CBD ( Cannabidiol ) for chronic pain , anxiety, nausea.
-A consultation is free, but an application to prescribe cannabis incurs a fee.
+Dr Zalokar can prescribe medical cannabis – CBD ( Cannabidiol ) for chronic pain , anxiety, nausea.
+A consultation is bulk billed, but an application to prescribe cannabis incurs a fee.

 Talk to the doctor about whether medical cannabis may be suitable as an adjunct therapy (that is another treatment used alongside primary treatment) for your conditions or symptoms.